 - Personal Liability Protection: Offers financial protection in the event someone is hurt on your property and plans to sue you.

 - Medical Payments: Reimburses you for medical bills if someone is injured on your property and doesn't sue you.

 Does your coverage stand up against Colorado weather?

 As CO residents, you should be aware of the severe weather that can threaten your area.
 Colorado sees tornados, wildfires, and even flooding despite being a very dry state.
-In fact, in September 2013, parts of Colorado were devastated by floods.
+While CBS News selected Denver as one of the Top 10 Safest U.S. Cities from Natural Disasters, parts of Colorado were devastated by floods in September 2013.